-Normally a syrup of this quality would boil for as long as 15 or 20 minutes until it has “boiled down” or reduced and the sugar and water are totally combined into a thick syrup.
-I didn’t go that far with this syrup and because of that I add just a little xanthan to finish thickening it, but this is no “wow this is good for a sugar free syrup” kind of recipe.
+Normally a syrup of this quality would boil for several minutes until it has “boiled down” or reduced and the sugar and water are totally combined into a thick syrup.
+I didn’t go that far with this syrup and because of that I add just a tiny bit of xanthan to finish thickening it.

 I would not personally want to eat this sweet syrup every day, but once a month or so for a nice big pancake breakfast with the family, for special occasions or a nice breakfast with my husband?
 YES!

 Because of the need to reheat it before it is served and the sweetener crisping problem in general, I am including instructions for making a smaller half batch of syrup in this post as it really needs to be eaten within a few days of making it.